joostiphone/Z390-Hackintosh-Joost/README.md

 PS: make sure you AVOID BIOS version F9j.
 A modified F9i version (with the security fixes from Fgj) can be found here: https://www.tonymacx86.com/threads/success-gigabyte-designare-z390-thunderbolt-3-i7-9700k-amd-rx-580.267551/page-3038#post-2239464

-# Monterey & Ventura on OpenCore
+#  Ventura and Sonoma on OpenCore
-Monterey with OpenCore is working very well.
-Ventura is in beta but works fine so far.
-Latest OpenCore EFI files support both Monterey and Ventura.
-A small how-to here:
+Ventura with OpenCore is working very well.
+Sonoma is in beta but works fine so far.
+Latest OpenCore EFI files support both Ventura and Sonoma; only difference is OC version and the use of AirPort Itlwm for Intel WiFi.

 PRECAUSION:
 - I'm using OpenCore.
 You can download the latest build from here which you can use during the EFI creation as per below (or use mine...):
 -  https://github.com/acidanthera/OpenCorePkg/releases
 - Also great info from: https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#backstory

-- USB preparation and installation of Monterey according this video: https://www.youtube.com/watch?v=x6fZcFIT82c
+- USB preparation and installation of MacOS according this video: https://www.youtube.com/watch?v=x6fZcFIT82c
 - Create your EFI:
 https://www.youtube.com/watch?v=XyDJMNMFi6I&t=58s